butterscotchstallion/guacbot/README.md

 * Event Messages - Say things when events like a kick or quit occur
 * Admin          - Commands to kick, join, part, say etc
 * Reminder       - Remind yourself and others about stuff
+* Arbiter        - Let an irc bot make decisions for you